linkedbyair/youtrack-support-for-harvest-extension/README.md

 - Harvest entry notes should start with YouTrack issue id: XYZ-123
 - YouTrack entry type can be set from Harvest task.
 Obviously, YT should contain it in list.
 "No Type" by default.
 - YT work entry always will be set by current logged in user
-- Entry will not be sync'ed if it is in progress
+- Entry will be updated each sync attempt (if changed), even if in progress
+- Next planned date for sync is also available in the title of the extension button

 ## In development:
 1. Oauth2 support for Harvest